Changsha Hunan, China Travel Guide

 Mawangdui Han Tombs discoveries.

-Major rice market and trade hub.
+Major rice marketplace and trade hub.

 Pivotal center for revolutionary activities.